When Is the Right Time to Make a Move to the Cloud?

 If your firm is using multiple applications and one of them needs an upgrade that might not be compatible with another, it may be a good time to consider a move to the cloud.

-It’s not uncommon for firms to utilize different programs for practice management, billing and/or accounting.
+It’s not uncommon for firms to utilize different programs for legal practice management, billing and/or accounting.
 By using different platforms for each, however, you are either doing double (or triple) entry or you have some kind of integration in place that connects the systems.
 Both of these scenarios can be problematic.
 Entering data in multiple places can lead to errors and requires constant checking to make sure all updates are accurately recorded in all platforms.
 If you rely on integrations, then every time one application needs an update, you must make sure that the other applications are compatible.
 With different programs on different upgrade cycles, and vendors concerned primarily with their own software, compatibility issues can be as complex as they are common.
 Integrations aren’t necessarily bad, but they do add layers of complexity that must be recognized and evaluated.

-There are comprehensive, cloud-based practice management solutions that have case management tools and native legal billing and accounting in one platform, eliminating the need for duplicate data entry and integrations.
+There are comprehensive, cloud-based legal practice management solutions that have case management tools and native legal billing and accounting in one platform, eliminating the need for duplicate data entry and integrations.
 These should be considered to maximize efficiency.

 3. Your software is no longer meeting your needs

 Look at your current applications — are they still meeting your firm’s needs?
-You may have chosen your practice management, billing and accounting solutions when your firm was smaller or was doing a different type of work.
+You may have chosen your legal practice management, billing and accounting solutions when your firm was smaller or was doing a different type of work.
 Are you creating spreadsheets to get reports you need to manage the business?
 Are you able to smoothly track the progress of a matter or find the information you need quickly?
 In some cases, there may be features in your current software that you have not been using that might be helpful, but, often, the solution that was right for your firm 5 or 10 years ago is no longer a good fit.
 If you spend more time using a bunch of workarounds than smoothly working the process, it is time to consider new software.

 4. You are concerned with data security